blynkkk/blynkkk.github.io/Widgets.md

 - Warm: Green - Orange - Red;
 - Cold : Green - Blue - Violet;

 Gradient changes color of your widget based on min/max properties.
-For example, you select warm gradient for your level display widget with min 0 and max 100 value.
+For example, you select warm gradient for your Level Display widget with min 0 and max 100 value.
 When value 10 comes to widget it will have green color, when value 50 comes you'll see orange color, when value 80 comes you'll see red color.

 ##Controllers